Logo

 In 2014, Gareth Bale was the first player to wear the Adidas F50 crazylight football boots.

-In November 2014, Gareth Bale appeared in FIFA's "11 against Ebola" campaign with a selection of top football players from around the world, including Cristiano Ronaldo, Neymar, Xavi and African star Didier Drogba.
+In November 2014, Gareth Bale appeared in FIFA's "11 against Ebola" campaign along with other football legends like Cristiano Ronaldo, Neymar, Xavi, and Didier Drogba.

 El Confidencial cited golf as the reason why Gareth Bale spent so much time out injured, claiming it worsened his back problems.